TAGC-NetworkBiology/BactMentha-DB/Readme.md

 - `Section 1` is setting the database connection parameters and `should not be modified`.
 - Finally, `Section 7` enables to chose the python script to run when the python container is created by modifying the value of COMMAND to 0 (no script to run), 1 (running the tables creation if not exist), 2 (running the data insertion in the tables if they are empty) or 3 (update and archiving of the database as well as the pre-creation of the website graphs).

+If you followed the steps for the database deployment and retreived the database files from Zenodo, you should keep COMMAND=0 in the .env file.

 ## `Docker images creation`